 As a SaaS content writer, I work with martech and B2B SaaS brands to produce helpful, reader-centric content for their audience

 Increase your brand’s visibility, authority, and revenue with helpful, engaging long-form content

 My friend recommended that I take a business diploma he got.
-For weeks, I pondered the idea and became almost convinced that I should sign up.
+For weeks, I pondered the idea, and was almost convinced I should sign up.
 But then I visited the diploma provider’s website: their website content was terrible.

 Long story short, I ended up not applying.
 And my decision was heavily influenced by how poor the website content was.
 It made the company look untrustworthy.

-Who knows how many good leads such companies lose every month because of poor or mediocre content?
+Who knows how many good leads such companies lose because of poor or mediocre content every month?

 What ranks fast, engages readers, and converts qualified leads, especially in SaaS niches, is helpful, engaging long-form content.
 It provides value, builds trust, and demonstrates authority.

 That’s the key difference between struggling SaaS companies who crank out low-quality content and leading SaaS brands such as HubSpot who prioritize top-quality blog content and helping their target audience.